jrzingel/fqt-thermometry/README.md

 0) Dependencies are managed using `uv`.
 Install from https://docs.astral.sh/uv/.
 1) First copy `config.example.py` to `config.py` and add the desired values.
 Do the same for `config.example.yaml` for the alerts system.
-2) Make sure that a PostgreSQL database has been created with TimescaleDB extension.
+2) Make sure that a PostgreSQL database has been created with TimescaleDB extension and database `thermometry`.
 See below for additional commands of how to do this.
 3) Build the listener application and deploy it on the BlueFors fridge computer.
 See instructions below.
 3) Run the website and alerts.